rackerlabs/support-how-to/content/cloud-servers/windows-server-security-best-practices.md

 ### Windows updates

-Ensure that Windows updates are enabled, and be mindful of the state of your server -- ensure that your Windows OS is patched.
+Ensure that Windows updates are enabled, and be mindful of the state of your server&mdash;
+ensure that your Windows OS is patched.
 Patch Tuesday, which occurs on the second Tuesday of each month in North America, is the day on which Microsoft regularly releases security patches.
 Customers must decide how best to implement a patching